microsoft/coyote/docs/_learn/programming-models/state-machines/termination.md

 ---
 layout: reference
-title: State Machine termination
+title: State machine termination
 section: learn
-permalink: /learn/programming-models/machines/machine-termination
+permalink: /learn/programming-models/state-machines/termination
 ---

-## Explicit termination of a machine
+## Explicit termination of a state machine

-Coyote machines continue running unless they are explicitly terminated.
+Coyote state machines continue running unless they are explicitly terminated.
 The runtime will mark a machine as idle if it has no work to do, but it will not reclaim any resources held by the machine unless it is terminated.
-A machine is terminated when it dequeues a special built-in event called `Halt`.
+A machine is terminated when it dequeues a special built-in event called `HaltEvent`.

-A `Halt` event can be raised (for terminating self) and/or sent to another machine to terminate that machine.
-Termination of a machine due to an unhandled `Halt` event is valid behavior (the Coyote runtime does not report an error).
+`HaltEvent` can be raised (for terminating self) and/or sent to another machine to terminate that machine.
+Termination of a machine due to an unhandled `HaltEvent` event is valid behavior (the Coyote runtime does not report an error).
 An event sent to a halted machine is simply dropped.
 A halted machine cannot be restarted; it remains halted forever.